Find out what's happening at LCC

 The course provides a thorough introduction to the practice and theory of media communication and design disciplines including: graphic design, spatial design, journalism, publishing, film and photography, public relations, media communications, advertising and media and cultural studies.

-At the application stage, prospective students will be expected to choose a pathway in either design or media communication.
+At the application stage, prospective students will be asked which particular pathway they are considering to study e.g. Design, Film and Photography or Media Communication.
 Please note: The course is one academic year in duration, NQF level 3.
+At the beginning of the course all students will undertake a diagnostic programme.

 On the Course